Best 1-year fixed rate cash ISAs

 Thanks to the personal savings allowance, all basic rate taxpayers can now earn up to £1,000 a year tax-free on any interest from savings and current accounts.
 Higher rate taxpayers can earn up to £500, while additional rate taxpayers have no personal savings allowance.

 As a result, if you’re a basic or higher rate taxpayer, you might be wondering whether putting money in a tax-efficient cash ISA is worth it.
-However, it’s important to keep in mind that at a time when interest rates are rising, those that have a decent amount in their savings pot could get closer to reaching their personal savings allowance limit.
+However, it’s important to keep in mind that interest rates have risen in recent years, which means those with a decent amount in their savings pot could be closer to reaching their personal savings allowance limit.
 By contrast, saving your money in a cash ISA will ensure that you never get charged tax on your savings, no matter how much interest you earn.

 Ultimately, you might decide you want to keep some of your savings in a standard account and some in a cash ISA.